bw-xu/TheMeasureOfIntelligence/MeasureIntelligence-cn.md

 # Copyright Aknowledgement 版权声明

-The literature is translated by Students from PKU, UCAS and USTB.
-The copyright belongs to all the translation contributor:
+The literature is translated by the students from PKU, UCAS and USTB.
+The copyright belongs to all the translation contributors:

 Bowen Xu* (PKU, xubowen@pku.edu.cn), Bohao Chen (UCAS), Yaling Ma (USTB) and Yuhang Liu (USTB).

 Please contact us if you need to reprint.

-Salute Francois Chollet for his outstanding work!
+**Salute Francois Chollet for his outstanding work!**

-To read and download the original paper, see [arXiv:1911.01547v2](https://arxiv.org/abs/1911.01547v2)
+**To read and download the original paper, see [arXiv:1911.01547v2](https://arxiv.org/abs/1911.01547v2)**

 # The Measure of Intelligence 测量智能